TabuuTKS/Flappy-Bird-Clone/README.md

 <h3>Code Version 0.1</h3>
 Only Basic Game with a score system is there now in this version.
 Implementation of UI isn't there also there is no Start or Gameover Screen

+<h3>Code Version 0.2</h3>
+Score displayed in UI and Bird Also Rotates.